GenKetsuRyu/FT_Sensor/README.md

 ```bash
 $ make linux
 ```
-Access to the virtual serial port and add the username to the group dialout                                                    (Superuser mode is required before using this command )
+Access to the virtual serial port and add the username to the group dialout (**superuser** mode is required before using this command )

 ```bash
 $ sudo su